facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Mapping Colors

-The recommended approach for fitting/mapping a color is to compress the chroma while in the Lch color space (overly simplified).
+The recommended approach for fitting/mapping a color is to compress the chroma while in the LCH color space (overly simplified).
 This is the approach that our reference ([`colorjs`](https://colorjs.io/)) chose, so we ported it over here as well.